masroorhasan/spotifycli/README.md

-  logout      Logout from Spotify account new         Create new playlist now         Displays the currently playing track rm          Remove track from playlist search      search tracks, albums, artists, playlists by name
+  logout      Logout from Spotify account new         Create new playlist now         Displays the currently playing track playlists   Show all playlists rm          Remove track from playlist search      search tracks, albums, artists, playlists by name show        Display information about a track by ID

 Flags:
   -h, --help   help for spotifycli